anuprulez/similar_galaxy_workflow/README.md

 If there are multiple labels for a training sample (which happens to be the case in this work), we add `1s` to all the positions of the corresponding labels).
 - `[ 0, 1, 1, 0, 1 ]` shows a multi-hot encoded label vector.

-We create training samples and their labels in this manner and feed them to the network.
-The first layer in the network is an embedding layer which learns a dense, low dimensional vector for each training sample which are largely sparse.
-These dense, low dimensional vectors are then fed into the LSTM layer.
-Dropout is added between layers in order to avoid overfitting which happens when the learning (prediction performance) becomes better on training data and stops/saturates on test (unseen) data.

 A neural network with only dense layers are used to learn on the sequential data.
+The network has an embedding layer as the first layer and two dense layers as hidden layers and an output dense layer.
+The parameters are learned by using Bayesian optimisation.